Published on 01 Jul 14

 This article aims to provide a practical understanding of how Pt IVA would have application to an arrangement, and a path to explain Pt IVA to would-be adversaries as well as clients.
 The article sets out to clarify that, despite a taxpayer’s subjective purpose, purpose as referenced in Pt IVA is unrelated and does not take into consideration the client’s subjective purposes or any other.
 For advisers, there needs to be an alignment between the two so that the adviser can comfortably address Pt IVA when advising clients.

 John was admitted as a Solicitor in 2002 and is a partner at McCullough Robertson.
 He has experience in the areas of taxation, trusts and estate and succession planning.
 John has a Bachelor of Arts, Bachelor of Laws and Masters of Law.
-He is currently Queensland’s representative on the Institute’s National Professional Development Committee, a member of Queensland’s State Council and a member of the Law Council of Australia in the Business Law Section.
+He is currently Queensland’s representative on the Institute’s National Professional Development Committee and a member of Queensland’s State Council.

 - Current at